MuseMind-AI/docs.musemind.net/docs/en/user-guide/best-practices.md

 ## 6. Provide improvement requirements in a dialogue passage
 Example:

-    In a continuous conversation, Abacus AI can "learn" from the given context to apply it to the next response.
+    In a continuous conversation, MuseMind AI can "learn" from the given context to apply it to the next response.

     Therefore, you can enhance the AI's answer by providing additional information or more specific instructions, such as requesting the AI to "Incorporate expert opinions into the article, using the information provided below."